 - zest of 1 lime

-- 1 packet orange and mango jelly (make only 2 cups worth of jelly out of the 3-cup packet)
+- 2 packets packet each of orange and mango jelly (jello) make only 2 cups worth of jelly out of the 3-cup packet

 - Line the base of a 24cm spring form tin with baking paper.
 Grease the sides with extra butter and stick strips of baking paper around the sides, overlapping multiple pieces by about an inch if too short.